What are Piles?

 Diagnosis

-The diagnosis of Piles is established based on medical history and clinical evaluation.
+The diagnosis of piles is established based on medical history and clinical evaluation.

 Course & stages